PAIR-Systems-Inc/devcontainer-codespace/README.md

 ### Preinstalled Tooling
 - **Visual Studio Code Extensions** — language servers, formatters, linters, and productivity tools for all supported languages
 - **Default User Configuration** — shell access as the `vscode` user with all tools and settings preloaded
 - **Environment Variables and Volume Mounts** — automatically configured `.env` file and persistent Docker volumes

----

-## Advantages

-- **Zero Setup Required**: no need to install compilers, SDKs, or extensions manually
-- **Consistent Environments**: all developers use the exact same setup, eliminating "it works on my machine" issues
-- **Easy Upgrades**: switching to a newer version is as simple as updating a tag
-- **Reliable Initialization**: everything is baked into the image—no fragile post-creation scripts
-- **Works Offline**: once the image is pulled, you can work without an internet connection
+-
 ---

 # Next Steps